+None.

 Course M.Sc.
-Renewable Ene ergy Engineering and Man agement Availability to other co ourses Instruction Language English Module No. Module name Semester/return 97022 Landscape, Nature Protection, Landuse conflicts 3 rd Sem. / annual Workload/presence 5 ECTS-P (150/60h) Prerequisite module(s) Follow-up module(s) No. of participants Max.
-25 Teaching form Examination form Start date Location Project work Project report, presentation, group work and excursion 29.11.2021 t.b.a.

-Module coordinator: Prof. Dr. Barbara Koch

-Additional teaching staff: Mirko Mälicke, Joao Paulo Pereira

-Introduction to the significance renewable energy projects for environment and landscapes
+Renewable Ene ergy Engineering and Man agement Availability to other co urses Instruction Language English Module No. Iodule No. Module name Semester/return 97022 97022 Landscape, Nature Protection, Landuse conflicts 3 rd Sem. / annual Workload/presence 5 ECTS-P (150/60h) Prerequisite module(s) Follow-up module(s) No. of participants Max.
+25 Teaching form Examination form Start date Location Project work Project report, presentation, group work and excursion 28.11.2022 t.b.a.
+Module coordinator: P rof.
+Dr. Barbara Koch 1 Additional teaching sta aff: Mirko Mälicke, Joao Pau lo Pereira Syllabus Introduction to the signif icance renewable energy pro jects for environment and landscapes study the chang An outline is give Assessment (El How to assess the impa es in environment and landso en between the difference of A) what is the meaning of LC cts and interdependencies w capes related to renewable Life Cycle Assessment (Lo A compared to EIA. ith the environment. identify practical examples to e energy projects and policies.
+CA) and Environmental Impact e scheme of an EIA process is The data needs and methods for performing an EIA, are described.

-An introduction to the interrelation of the renewable energy and the impact on environment how renewable energy strategies change landscapes.
-Students actively will identify practical examples to study the changes in environment and landscapes related to renewable energy projects and policies.
-An outline is given between the difference of Life Cycle Assessment (LCA) and Environmental Impact Assessment (EIA) what is the meaning of LCA compared to EIA.

-How to assess the impacts and interdependencies with the environment.

-The data needs and methods for performing an EIA, are described.
 The scheme of an EIA process is presented and discussed.
 Tools for data assessment and performing (GIS) the EIA introduced.
 They study a real case.
 They reflect the situation for the EIA implementation in reference to their home countries.

-Case study

-The students select a case from the renewable energy field for an EIA study.
-They collect data and information supported by the lecturer team.
-They perform a simplified EIA for one case.
-They present the result in the group and discuss the problems reflecting the situation in different regions of the world.
+Case study information supp lect a case from the renewak ported by the lecturer team.
+T group and discuss the proble They perform a simplified E IA for one case.
+They present Learning goals and qu alifications about EIA and the EIA p nmental and landscape prob process.
+Students will be able reflect the problems on intern e to apply the tools for data 0.
+Recommended reading 3 • astructures: Applications of Sustainable Energy Reviews, Course prerequisites: L

-Knowledge about environmental and landscape problems connected with renewable energy.
-Information about EIA and the EIA process.
-Students will be able to apply the tools for data assessment and EIA performance.
-They will reflect the problems on international basis.

-Calvert K., Pearce J.M., Mabee: Toward renewable energy geo-information infrastructures: Applications of GIScience and remote sensing that build institutional capacity, Renewable and Sustainable Energy Reviews, doi: 10.1016/j.rser.2012.10.024

-Course prerequisites:

 Course M.Sc.
-Renewable Energy Engineering and Management Availability to other co urses Instruction Language This module is offered a Environmental Sciences English Module No. Module name Semester/return 64101 Environmental Eco Environmental Economics Workload/presence 5 ECTS-P (150/60h) Prerequisite module(s) Follow-up module(s) No. of participants Max.
-10 Teaching form Examination form Start date Location Lecture + Tutorial Written exam 29.11.2021 online

-Module coordinator: Prof. Dr. Stefan Baumgärtner

-Additional teaching staff: Joaquín Felber
+Renewable Ener rgy Engineering and Manag jement Availability to other co Durses Instruction Language This module is offered a Environmental Sciences as core and elective module t s o the MSc programme English Module No. Module name Semester/return 64101 Environmental Eco Environmental Economics Workload/presence 5 ECTS-P (150/60h) Prerequisite module(s) Prerequisite module(s) Follow-up module(s) Teaching form Examination form Start date Location Lecture + Tutorial Written exam 28.11.2022 online Module coordinator: F Prof. Dr. Stefan Baumgärtner Additional teaching st aff: Joaquín Felber